WH1T3-E4GL3/eagle-dos/README.md

 # eagle-dos
 # Author - white eagle

+# This is only for educational purpose and so, it is a simple implementation of dos/ddos attack script.

 The script is a basic implementation of a UDP flood attack, which is a type of denial-of-service (DoS) attack.